Esri/arcgis-maps-sdk-java-samples/symbology/apply-unique-values-with-alternate-symbols/README.md

 ## How to use the sample

 Zoom in and out of the map to see alternate symbols at each scale.
-The symbology changes according to the following scale ranges: 0-5000, 5000-10000, 10000-20000.
-To go back to the initial viewpoint, tap "Reset Viewpoint".
+The symbology changes according to the following scale ranges: 1:0-1:5000, 1:5000-1:10000, 1:10000-1:20000.
+To go back to the initial viewpoint, click "Reset Viewpoint".

 ## How it works

 1. Create a `FeatureLayer` using the service url and add it to the map's list of operational layers.
-2. Create two alternate symbols (a blue square and a yellow diamond) to be used as alternate symbols.
-To create an alternate symbol:
+2. Create two alternate symbols:

    a.
 Create a symbol using `SimpleMarkerSymbol`.
    b.
 Convert the simple marker symbol to a `MultilayerPointSymbol` using `SimpleMarkerSymbol.toMultilayerSymbol()`.
    c.
-Set the valid scale range through reference properties on the multilayer point symbols blue square and yellow diamond by calling `multilayerPointSymbol.referenceProperties = SymbolReferenceProperties(double minScale, double maxScale)`.
+Set the valid scale range through reference properties on the multilayer point symbols by calling `multilayerPointSymbol.referenceProperties = SymbolReferenceProperties(double minScale, double maxScale)`.

-3. Create a third multilayer symbol to be used to create a `UniqueValue` class.
-4. Create a unique value using the red triangle and the list of alternate symbols.
-5. Create a `UniqueValueRenderer` and add the unique value.
-6. Create a purple diamond simple marker and convert it to a multilayer symbol to be used as the default symbol.
+3. Create a new `UniqueValue`, and add it to a new `UniqueValueRenderer` with `uniqueValueRenderer.getUniqueValues.add(uniqueValue)`
-7. Set the default symbol on the unique value renderer to the purple diamond using `uniqueValueRenderer.defaultSymbol`.
+4. Set the default symbol on the unique value renderer to a multilayer point symbol with `uniqueValueRenderer.setDefaultSymbol(multilayerPointSymbol)`.
-8. Set the `uniqueValueRenderer.fieldNames` on the unique value renderer to "req_type".
+5. Set the field name on the unique value renderer with `uniqueValueRenderer.getFieldNames().add(("req_type))`.
-9. Apply this unique value renderer to the `featureLayer.renderer`.
+6. Apply this unique value renderer to the feature layer with `featureLayer.setRenderer(uniqueValueRenderer)`.

 ## Relevant API